Stranger In A Strange Land

 It’s been a quiet month on the site this month, as regular readers might have noticed.
 There have been plenty of things to keep us busy, firstly; and the hot summer days leave me feeling rather drained each evening, not in a mood to sit down and write something.
 Not to mention that we spent three successive evenings this week going down to the cinema.
 We heard that The Cube was showing a mini-season of Japanese “Pink Cinema”.
 Reading the descriptions in the programme, we couldn’t resist any of it.

 Friday night’s films started with another serious piece: New Tokyo Decadence: The Slave.
 It was, as you might expect, about BDSM; rather like Secretary, it followed a masochist who starts an affair with her boss.
 It was a subtle film, which carefully showed the title character’s emotions as she struggled to balance physical pleasure with affection.
 It was followed by a film which wasn’t subtle in any way: S&M Hunter, an almost-slapstick tale of a laconic one-eyed bondage expert commissioned to rescue a gay man from the clutches of a group of rebellious and sex-mad young women.
 He triumphed, of course, suspending the gang’s leader from a construction crane, despite having lost his other eye in their final duel.
 The series was rounded off on Saturday night by one of the strangest films I’ve ever seen, The Glamorous Life Of Sachiko Hanai.
 The title character of the film is a sex worker shot in the head during a dispute between two spies.
 Running away alive, she accidentally leaves with the object the spies were fighting over; moreover, the bullet in her brain gives her superhuman intelligence and mind-reading powers.
-She starts an affair with a philosophy professor,*** and then discovers that the object the spies were fighting over is a disembodied finger cloned from George W Bush.**** If you’ve never seen a girl being raped by a bright red finger, apparently able to fly, while the American President shouts things at her from a TV screen in the background, then, well, I’d recommend this movie.
+She starts an affair with a philosophy professor (who shouts out things like “Noam Chomsky!” and “Susan Sontag!” as he climaxes), and then discovers that the object the spies were fighting over is a disembodied finger cloned from George W Bush (the film being made in 2003).
+If you’ve never seen a girl being raped by a bright red finger, apparently able to fly, while the American President shouts things at her from a TV screen in the background, then, well, I’d recommend this movie.

 Each night’s programme was followed by a question-and-answer session with the curator, Mr Sharp, which tended to turn into something more of a freeform discussion.
 Friday night’s, in particular, turned into a slightly vicious debate between a group of people near the back of the theatre who had been giggling, sniggering and reading out the subtitles all through the most serious bits, and a woman at the front who had told them to shut up.* The let’s-laugh-at-the-dodgy-subtitles group defended themselves on the grounds that the whole programme was Exploitation Cinema, and therefore audience participation should be expected; and that it doesn’t matter if anyone talks over a subtitled film because as you can read the words, you don’t have to be able to hear the dialogue.
 I don’t really think either argument was particularly strong, and neither did anyone else we spoke to.